 Upon his death, Leslie left an amount of $5,000 to the Northeast Florida Art Education Association (then known as the Duval Art Teachers Association).
 It was Leslie’s wish the money would go to the Association to assist art teachers.
 For several years, the funds laid dormant in an account until the decision was made to begin using the funds to assist teachers in professional growth.
 Thus, the Leslie Beddard Scholarship.
 Knowing those funds could easily be depleted in one or two years, the Association came up with a plan to grow the scholarship through fundraising events such as the “Fabulous Florida Flamingo Fete”, the “Painterly Palette” raffles, and other events where art goods or services would provide a way to add additional dollars to the scholarship fund.

-The scholarship fund was established upon the death of local county art teacher, Leslie Beddard.
-In his will, Mr. Beddard bequeathed $5000 to the Duval Art Teachers Association in hopes that it would financially help art educators who were deserving of such assistance.
+The Leslie Beddard Scholarship Fund was established upon the death of local county art teacher, Leslie Beddard.
+In his will, Mr. Beddard bequeathed $5000 to the Duval Art Teachers Association, now the Northeast Florida Art Education Association, in hopes that it would financially help art educators who were deserving of such assistance.
 In an effort to continue his wishes, the Northeast Florida Art Education Association has maintained funding through our various fundraising activities.

 - Application must be filled in completely, attaching any additional information that might assist in determining applicant’s eligibility.

-- Application must be received by the NeFAEA Review Board by April 30, 2016.
-Applications/nomination forms are to be sent to Jonathan Lynn:
+- Application must be received by the NEFAEA Review Board by the deadline.
+Applications/nomination forms are to be sent to Debbie Scarborough:

 - via email at firstname.lastname@example.org

 - Please click the link to the right or at the bottom of the page to download the application.
-LB Grant Application
+The Leslie Beddard Scholarship Application

 * The summary should be approximately 150 words, written in a format that could be used as an article in our newsletter.